straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 # Project folders

 * folder `lwip-port`: lwip porting files on Windows platform
-* folder `straight-httpd`: Microsoft Visual Studio 2017 project: `straight-httpd.sln`
+* folder `straight-httpd`: Microsoft Visual Studio 2017 project: `straight-httpd.sln`, and the project `straight-buildfs` can package all web pages and convert them into source code.